coreos/tectonic-docs/Documentation/tutorials/sandbox/install.md

 bcdedit /set hypervisorlaunchtype off
 ```

-Once Hyper-V is disabled, download and unzip [Tectonic Sandbox][sandbox-download].
+Once Hyper-V is disabled, download and unzip [Tectonic Sandbox][sandbox-download-form].

 Then, configure Vagrant to use VirtualBox to power Tectonic Sandbox.
 Navigate to within the Tectonic Sandbox directory and run: